 2. Boosts Productivity

 Everyone has different strengths and abilities so working as a team will ensure that productivity is maximised.
 Allocate roles to those that suit them.
-For instance, if there is a team member who is outgoing and extrovert, make them the person to meet and greet visitors.
+For instance, if there is a team member who is outgoing and extroverted, make them the person to meet and greet visitors.
 This can create a more engaging atmosphere at your stand.

 3. Aids problem solving